hugocore/kairosdb-rabbitmq/README.md

 ### 2. Install ###

-1. Navigate to the location of where you want to have this plugin stored, using the console of your OS.

-2. Clone this project to your desktop, using the git clone command:
+1. Clone this project to a location in your desktop, using the git clone command:

     git clone https://github.com/hugocore/kairosdb-rabbitmq.git